directus/directus/.changeset/modern-eels-judge.md

 "tests-blackbox": minor
 ---

-Added `Cache` option so that caching can be disabled for GET requests to Flows webhook trigger.
+Added `Cache` option so that caching can be disabled for GET requests to Flows webhook trigger